 Have you ever been the person who got asked to help in these types of situations?
 Or have you seen something similar happen from a distance?

-- People running into the auditorium asking for assistance to help a man clearly having some sort of mental breakdown and curled up in a ball in the church lobby.
-People walking by and looking but no one knew what to do.
+- People running into the auditorium asking for assistance to help a man clearly having some sort of mental breakdown, curled up in a ball in the church lobby.
+People walking by and looking but not knowing what to do.

 Here it is: Be their friend!

 Take the “one another” verses in scripture and live it together with them.
 Those with mental struggles are not a project to be fixed.
 They are not a problem to be managed.
 They are people that are made in the image of God.
 They have worth and dignity endowed by their creator.
 Consider the following directives from the scripture in light of how we treat those with mental struggles.

 Here are five ways that any Christian can be a good friend with those enduring mental struggles.

 - Seek to treat them as image-bearers – “Accept one another, then, just as Christ accepted you…” (Romans 15:7) “…In humility consider others better than yourselves.”
 (Philippians 2:3)